-The Board of Directors of the Company had appointed M/s Nityanand Singh & Co., (CP: 2388), Company Secretaries for Secretarial Audit of the Company for financial year 2018- 19.
-In terms of provisions of section 204(1) of the Companies Act, 2013, a Secretarial Audit Report forms part of this Annual Report as Annexure-A. There are no qualifications or reservations or adverse remarks or frauds reported by the Auditors in their Secretarial Audit Report.
+M/s Nityanand Singh & Co.
+(ICSI membership no. 2668 and Certificate of Practice no. 2388), Practicing Company Secretaries have been reappointed by the Board of Directors of the Company for conducting Secretarial Audit of the Company for financial year 2019-20.
+In terms of provisions of section 204(1) of the Companies Act, 2013, the Secretarial Audit Report forms part of this Annual Report as Annexure - A. There are no qualifications or reservations or adverse remarks or frauds reported by the Auditors in their Secretarial Audit Report.